ylzhang29/T2D-EHR-Risk-Model/instructions/INPUT_FILE_CONSTRUCTION_GUIDE.md

 patient ID, and encounter date.
 This is reproducible and independent of input row order.

-If encounters are unavailable, add an approved `index_date` to the patient file and omit encounter and seed settings.
+If encounters are unavailable, add a documented `index_date` to the patient file and omit encounter and seed settings.
 Document the source of every non-ADHD index and confirm that future T2D status and post-index predictors were not used.

 Use the distributed phenotype and medication lookup files unchanged.
-Resolve ATC combination products and the obesity-definition deviation before outcome evaluation.
+Confirm that dated medication records use the supplied ingredient-level codes and note whether combination products are represented at the ingredient level.
+Select and document the obesity definition.
 Synthetic inputs and configurations are in `examples/`.

 Run: